 Africa at the Paris peace talks, 1919 – how and why Africa was divided as it was at the Versailles talks.

-Smuts vs Mandela – who is the greatest statesman?
+Smuts vs Mandela – who was the greater statesman?

 Talks for A-Level students by a previous A-Level History teacher: